Mental Health

 Have a positive, thankful, outward focus

-See also: armour (spiritual), attitudes, body/soul/spirit, bondage, burnout, conscience, deliverance, depression, emotions, empower, entry points, focus, health, hope, inner healing, inner man, memory, mentality, mind, moods, outward focused, pain, positive mental attitude, psychology, self-talk, stress, thinking/thoughts, worry, wounded.
+See also: body/soul/spirit, burnout, conscience, deliverance, depression, emotions, focus, hope, inner healing, inner man, medicine, memory, mentality, mind, moods, pain, positive mental attitude, psychology, self-talk, stress, thankfulness, thinking/thoughts, worry.